Find good quality, reliable information in the library or at home, for free.

 Learning and careers

 Ability Net - free help with IT and technology for older and disabled people.
-Advisers can visit you at home or you can get help at other locations, including Bracknell Library on Fridays from 10am to 11:30am.
+Advisers can visit you at home or other locations.
+Ability Net visit Bracknell Library on the second Friday of the month from 10am to 11:30am.

 Adviza (National Careers Service) - book an appointment in Bracknell for personalised careers and learning information, advice and guidance.